danieltomasz/danieltomasz.github.io/content/posts/back to hugo.md

 ## Customizing the theme

-I am using the Hugo lines theme, you can find it [here](https://github.com/ronv/lines).
+I started from the  lines theme, you can find it [here](https://github.com/ronv/lines).
-I however needed to do some customization to make it work for me.
+Later I mixed it with another theme, [simplist](https://github.com/ronv/simplist) by the same author and I added my custom CSS parts.

 ### Hugo and GitHub pages